Arif-PhyChem/MLQD/README.md

 $$\mathcal{R}[\rho_{11}(t)], \mathcal{R}[\rho_{12}(t)], \mathcal{I}[\rho_{12}(t)] \dots, \mathcal{R}[\rho_{1N}(t)], \mathcal{I}[\rho_{1N}(t)], \mathcal{R}[\rho_{22}(t)], \dots, \mathcal{R}[\rho_{2N}(t)], \mathcal{I}[\rho_{2N}(t)], \mathcal{R}[\rho_{33}(t)], \dots, \mathcal{R}[\rho_{3N}(t)],\mathcal{I}[\rho_{3N}(t)],\dots, \dots,   \mathcal{R}[\rho_{NN}(t)]$$

 where $N$ is the dimension of the reduced density matrix and $\mathcal{R}$ and $\mathcal{I}$ represent the real and imaginary parts of the off-diagonal terms, respectively.

+**While training the model, the normalization constants for $\epsilon, \Delta, \gamma, \lambda$ and  $\beta$, number of Logistic functions and constants for Logistic functions, i.e.,  a, b, c, d, were saved as a pickle file (with the similar name as the model name).
+Thus the user does not need to provide them, MLQD will automatically load them.**

 I. **Case-1:** If a user wants to provide parameters for propagation in a file, in the shape of an array or in the form of a list.
 (In this case, the user needs to normalized the data him/herself).
 AIQD uses a logistic function to normalize the dimension of time, i.e.,  $$f(t) = a/(1 + b \exp(-(t + c)/d))$$ where $a, b, c$ and  $d$ are constants.
 Check out the Supplementary Figure 3 of our AIQD papar [Predicting the future of excitation energy transfer in light-harvesting complex with artificial intelligence-based quantum dynamics](https://doi.org/10.1038/s41467-022-29621-w "Named link title")